 4. Numbers, not words

 In one of user behavior investigations, Nielsen Norman Blog shared an interesting finding.
-Eye-tracking studies proved that scanning web pages, user’s wandering eye often stops at numerals.
+Eye-tracking studies proved that scanning web pages, the user’s wandering eye often stops at numerals.
 They attract fixations even embedded within a mass of words that users otherwise ignore.
-We tend to associate numbers with stats, facts, sizes and distance — stuff that may be potentially useful.
+We tend to associate numbers with stats, facts, sizes, and distance — stuff that may be potentially useful.
 An eye is quickly hooked with the numbers included in copy while words representing numerals can be missed in the bulk of the text.
 In addition, numbers are visually smaller than their textual variant.
 It allows for making the content concise and saves time for skimming the data.

 5. Instantly noticeable CTA

 CTA (call-to-action) elements are the interactive controls for the action users are called to.
 Typically presented with buttons, tabs, or links, they are the core factor of conversion, high usability and navigability.
-In case all the flow of interaction and transitions is built clearly but CTA element isn’t placed or designed properly, users might get confused and will need to take additional effort to achieve their goals.
-That increases the risk of poor conversion rate and general user experience.
-Even more, it may lead to the sad situation when your website educates and convinces users but the purchase is done on the other site just because navigation there is simpler.
+In case all the flow of interaction and transitions is built clearly but the CTA element isn’t placed or designed properly, users might get confused and will need to take additional effort to achieve their goals.
+That increases the risk of poor conversion rates and general user experience.
+Even more, it may lead to a sad situation when your website educates and convinces users but the purchase is done on the other site just because navigation there is simpler.
 Thus, CTA has to be the object of deep designers’ attention.
-In any interface, it should be one of the most prominent and quickly noticeable layout elements to inform users how they get what they want.
+In any interface, it should be one of the most prominent and quickly noticeable layout elements to inform users of how they get what they want.

 Credits: Tubik Studio